DrewNaylor/MadMilkman.Ini/README.md

 - .NET 5.0
 - .NET Core 2.0
 - Mono 5.4

-There may be other .NET implementations supported, but they may not work.
+There may be other .NET implementations supported, but they may not work.<br>
 It is 100% managed code (C#), which provides an easy to use programming interface.

 ## Advantages: